MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P9-What-You-Learned/content.md

 ![The game](../cover.png)

-At the beginning of the Hoppy Bunny tutorials you learned how to create a new SpriteKit game project in Xcode.
+At the beginning of the Hoppy Bunny tutorials you learned how to create your first SpriteKit game project in Xcode.

 ##Setting Up the Gameplay Scene